The Importance of Brand Architecture: Models and Strategies for Business Success

 Brand architecture is essential to the survival of every business.
-You can use this approach to organically expand your brand's offering, develop your brand identity, and build your brand equity.
+You can use this strategic approach to organically expand your brand's offering, develop your brand identity, and build your brand equity.
 We understand that establishing a brand architecture can seem daunting.
 Here, we have compiled a list of different types, shown examples of brands that do it right, and explained how to choose the right model for you.
 Let's get started.

 Brand architecture refers to how a company organises its brands, sub-brands, products, and services.
 Brand architecture is a fundamental element of every strong brand.
-It refers to a client-facing, organisational strategy applied to brands in order to coordinate a brand portfolio, maximise brand equity and market share, and support new launches or struggling brands.
+It refers to a client-facing, organisational strategy you apply to brands in order to coordinate a brand portfolio, maximise brand equity and market share, and support new launches or struggling brands.

 There are four main brand architecture models, all with unique advantages:

-• House of brands
+- House of brands

-• Branded house
+- Branded house

-• Hybrid
+- Hybrid

-• Endorsed
+- Endorsed

 Each model will highlight the links between brands in different ways and offer brands varying levels of freedom concerning marketing and brand development.
 Architecture models establish a hierarchy that can explicitly influence consumer loyalty and brand awareness.
 This can be beneficial for brands that want to profit from the association with a strong parent brand.
 However, this can work against a brand, too.
 Negative press for a parent brand may also bring trouble for sub-brands.

-1. House of Brands
+House of Brands

 The House of Brands architecture model involves one parent brand that owns a varied portfolio of individual brands.
 These different brands may operate in similar industries to each other, as seen with Procter & Gamble, or they may vary widely, as with Unilever.
-Each brand owned by the parent brand (also called an umbrella brand) will be distinct in its own way, and will have its own branding, marketing, and promotional rules.
+Each brand owned by the parent brand (also called an umbrella brand) will be distinct in its own way, and will have its own product lines and branding, marketing, and promotional rules.

 The House of Brands model is beneficial in that it offers companies the chance to take up more market share by owning multiple brands in the same category.
 A brand within this framework conveys its own message and distinguishes itself from others within a defined market segment.